Quasigraphs and skeletal partitions: The main result: a variant of the Skeletal Lemma

 Let $u\in Q_k\cap e$ and $v\in Q_1\cap e$.
 Observe that $u$ and $v$ are contained in different classes of $\gamma(e)$ as stated in the lemma.
 By Claim~\ref{cl:S}, $u$ and $v$ are contained in the same anticomponent of $\pi$ on $X$ in $H-e$.
 It follows that $u$ and $v$ are contained in the same anticomponent $A$ of $\rho := \pi+(uv)_e$ on $X$ in $H$.
 In fact, the following holds:

-\begin{claim} The quasigraph $\rho$ is anticonnected on $X$ in $H$. \end{claim} \begin{claimproof} Suppose the contrary and consider a partition $\RR$ of $X$ such that for each hyperedge $f$ of $H$ crossing $\RR$, $\rho(f)$ also crosses $\RR$.
+\begin{claim} The quasigraph $\rho$ is anticonnected on $X$ in $H$. \end{claim} \begin{claimproof} Suppose the contrary and consider a partition $\RR$ of $X$ such that for each hyperedge $f$ of $H$ crossing $\RR$, $\rho(f)$ is not contained in any class of $\RR$.
 Then $e$ must cross $\RR$, since otherwise $\RR$ would demonstrate that $\pi$ is not anticonnected on $X$, contrary to the assumption of the lemma.
-Thus, $\rho(e)$ crosses $\RR$, so $u$ and $v$ are contained in distinct classes of $\RR$.
+Thus, $\rho(e)$ is not contained in any class of $\RR$, and since $u,v\in X$, $u$ and $v$ are contained in distinct classes of $\RR$.
 The partition $\RR[A]$ of $A$ (the anticomponent of $\rho$ defined above) induced by $\RR$ is therefore nontrivial.
 Since $\rho$ is anticonnected on $A$, there is a hyperedge $h$ of $H$ such that $h$ crosses $\RR[A]$ and $\rho(h)$ is contained in a class of $\RR[A]$.
-But then $h$ crosses $\RR$ while $\rho(h)$ does not, a contradiction with the choice of $\RR$ which proves the claim. \end{claimproof}
+But then $h$ crosses $\RR$ while $\rho(h)$ is contained in a class of $\RR$, a contradiction with the choice of $\RR$ which proves the claim. \end{claimproof}

 We have shown that the present choice of $u$ and $v$ satisfies all requirements of the lemma.
 This concludes the proof. \end{proof}